-Beginning in tax year 2021, taxpayers may claim a deduction for 100% of contributions made to a Long Term Dignity Savings Account.
+A deduction can be claimed for 100% of contributions made to a Long Term Dignity Savings Account.
 The maximum deduction is \$4,000 per taxpayer (\$8,000, if married filing combined), not to exceed the taxpayers Missouri adjusted gross income.
 Attach an affidavit verifying the amount claimed upon filing.